 71152-01 INSPECTION OBJECTIVES

-01.01 To evaluate the effectiveness of the licensee’s program in identifying, prioritizing evaluating, and correcting problems.
+01.01 To evaluate the effectiveness of the licensee’s problem identification and resolution (PI&R) program in identifying, prioritizing evaluating, and correcting problems.

-01.02 To confirm that licensees are complying with NRC regulations regarding corrective action programs.
+01.02 To confirm that licensees are complying with NRC regulations regarding corrective action programs (CAP).

-01.03 To help the NRC gauge supplemental response when ROP Action Matrix thresholds are crossed.
+01.03 To help the NRC gauge supplemental response when Reactor Oversight Process (ROP) Action Matrix thresholds are crossed.

 01.04 To confirm the licensee’s appropriate use of industry and NRC operating experience.